 The Heritage Lottery Fund confirmed a grant award of £1,873,300 in December 2016.
-This will fund our vision to revitalise Caledonian Park and secure the future of its clock tower.
+This has funded our vision to revitalise Caledonian Park and secured the future of its clock tower.

 New staff and security

 Once the project has been completed the clock tower will open to the public on a regular basis, giving free access for people to climb it and enjoy the panoramic views across London.

 We have already employed a new Learning Officer and a Heritage Officer and some existing members of our Greenspace and Heritage teams will also help to run community activities.

 The presence of these regular site staff and activities being run from the centre will help to deter anti-social behaviour during the day.

 The building has been designed to provide a high level of security and deter vandalism.
 Designs for the centre include CCTV which is linked to our security control room, operating 24 hours a day, seven days a week